-When the Omnia-5EX is first turned on, there is a few seconds of delay as the system starts up.
-You should notice a revolving Omnia logo on the screen, and then the Main Menu screen should appear.
+When the Omnia-6EX is first turned on, there is a few seconds of delay as the system starts up.
+You should notice a rectangular flashing cursor on the right screen followed by revolving Omnia logos on both screens, and then the main metering and menu screens should appear.

-After approximately ten seconds, audio will be present from the analog, composite and headphone outputs.
+After approximately ten seconds from power-up, audio will be present from the analog, composite and headphone outputs.
 The AES/EBU outputs also become usable at this time.
 However, full initialization of the ports is not complete for several more seconds and there could be a brief, sub-second interruption while the AES/EBU IC's configurations are being verified by the operating system.
-After 25 to 30 seconds the Main Menu display will appear on the LCD screen.
-At this point, the Omnia-5EX is fully operational.
+After 25 to 30 seconds, the Meter and Main Menu displays will appear on the left and right LCD screens respectively.
+At this point, the Omnia-6 is fully operational.

-Chapter-2: The Omnia-5EX User Interface
+Chapter-2: The Omnia 6 User Interface

-Now that your Omnia-5EX is rack-mounted, connected to a program audio source, and turned on, you're ready to learn how to operate it!
-This chapter covers the Graphical User Interface, your window into the Omnia-5EX processor.
+Now that your Omnia-6EX is rack-mounted, connected to a program audio source, and turned on, you're ready to learn how to operate it!
+This chapter covers the Graphical User Interface, your window into the Omnia-6EX processor.

-A front panel jog-wheel with integral push switch and an Active-Matrix Color LCD makes up the Omnia-5EX Graphical User Interface.
-Two "Display Modes" are available: One is the "Menu Display", and it shows the menus, submenus and user-adjustable parameter settings.
-The other is the "Meter Display".
+A front panel jog-wheel with integral push switch and twin Active-Matrix Color LCDs make up the Omnia-6EX Graphical User Interface.
+The right-hand screen is the "Menu Display", and it shows the menus, submenus and user-adjustable parameter settings.
+Also at the top of this screen is the world-renowned Dorrough® Loudness Meter, as implemented in Omnia DSP code.
+The left-hand screen serves as the "Meter Display".
 It shows bargraph indications for the AGC and Limiter stages, as well as VU and 'digital sample accurate' peak indications of the Input and Output Levels.